cuspaceflight/OkGo/OkGo 2/firmware/README.md

 `sudo apt-get update`
 `sudo apt-get install gcc-arm-none-eabi`

+**IF YOU FORGET TO ADD THE TERRY.GUO REPO YOU WILL GET MYSTERIOUS BUILD ERRORS LIKE** `arm-none-eabi-gcc: error: nano.specs: No such file or directory`

 ## Build libopencm3
 * Run `git submodule update --init` to grab the libopencm3 repo
 * Run `make` in `libopencm3/`